eduardoleao052/Transformer-from-scratch/README.md

 ```

 ## 3. Results
-- The Recurrent Neural Network implementation in main.py achieved a loss of <b>1.22</b> with a 78 vocabulary size and ~1M tokens of training for 50,000 timesteps and ~2h.
+- The Recurrent Neural Network implementation in main.py achieved a loss of <b>1.42</b> with a 78 vocabulary size training on the <i>tiny shakespeare</i> corpus in `shakespeare.txt`.
-- It was trained on the <i>tiny shakespeare</i> text in `shakespeare.txt`.
-The results follow:
+- Note: the training took ~1h and 1500 steps.
 ```
 CORIOLANUS:
 I am the guilty of us, friar is too tate.